 • sprays containing IGRs for use in the house

 • insecticides applied by professional pest control companies

-Sprays for use in the house should be used in places where the flea eggs, larvae, and pupae are likely to be.
-Treat the entire household first and then concentrate on the hot spots - your dog’s favorite napping spots - such as soft furniture, beds, and carpets.
+Sprays should be used in places where the flea eggs, larvae, and pupae are likely to be.
+Treat the entire household first and then concentrate on the hot spots - your dog’s favorite napping spots, such as soft furniture, beds, and carpets.
 Once they hatch from the egg, flea larvae move away from the light and burrow deep into carpets and into other nooks and crannies where they are difficult to reach.
 Be sure to move cushions, furniture, and beds to spray underneath them.
 Other places larvae are likely to live include baseboards and the cracks and crevices between floor seams or floorboards.